wso2/docs-choreo-dev/en/docs/references/alerting.md

 - The error log that triggered the alert mail (marked **2** in the image).

 - The time range for which the error log applies (marked **3** in the image).
-However, you can scroll to view more logs that occurred during the time range selected for debugging purposes via the drop-down field marked **5** in the image.
+However, you can scroll to view more logs that occurred during the time range selected for debugging purposes.
+This time range is selected via the drop-down field marked **5** in the image.
 You can update this time range as explained under [Select custom time range](#select-custom-time-range).

 - The status and the latency of the request (marked **4** in the image).